-The senior day care worker confirmed that staff employment records were held within the WHSCT human resources department and that all staff appointments were made in compliance with relevant legislative requirements and trust policy and procedures.
+The manager confirmed that staff employment records were held within the WHSCT human resources department and that all staff appointments were made in compliance with relevant legislative requirements and trust policy and procedures.
 We reviewed documentation in staff files in relation to pre-employment checks which provided assurances that Access NI checks were completed prior to staff commencing employment.

 A review of records confirmed all staff working in the day care setting are currently registered with NISCC.
-Information regarding registration details and renewal dates are monitored by the senior day care worker.
-The senior day care worker confirmed that all staff are aware that they are not permitted to work if their professional registration lapses.
+Information regarding registration details and renewal dates are monitored by the manager.
+The manager confirmed that all staff are aware that they are not permitted to work if their professional registration lapses.
 Discussion with staff confirmed that they were registered with NISCC.
 Staff spoken with confirmed that they were aware of their responsibilities to keep their registrations up to date.